Fuad I of Egypt: Personal life

 Fuad married his second wife at the Bustan Palace in Cairo on 24 May 1919.
 She was Nazli Sabri (1894–1978), daughter of Abdu'r-Rahim Pasha Sabri, sometime Minister of Agriculture and Governor of Cairo, by his wife, Tawfika Khanum Sharif.
 Queen Nazli also was a maternal granddaughter of Major-General Muhammad Sharif Pasha, sometime Prime Minister and Minister for Foreign Affairs, and a great-granddaughter of Suleiman Pasha, a French officer in Napoleon's army who converted to Islam and reorganized the Egyptian army.
 The couple had five children, the future King Farouk, and four daughters, the Princesses Fawzia (who became queen consort of Iran), Faiza, Faika, and Fathia.

 As with his first wife, Fuad's relation with his second wife was also stormy.
 The couple continually fought, Fuad even forbidding Nazli from leaving the palace.
 When Fuad died, it was said that the triumphant Nazli sold all of his clothes to a local used-clothes market in revenge.
 Fuad died at the Koubbeh Palace in Cairo and was buried at the Khedival Mausoleum in the ar-Rifai Mosque in Cairo.

 King Fuad's wife lived as a widow after his death.
 She did not have good relations with her son.
 After Fuad's death, she left Egypt and went to the United States.
 She converted to Catholicism in 1950 and changed her name to Mary Elizabeth.
-She got deprived of her rights and titles in Egypt.
+She was deprived of her rights and titles in Egypt.
 Once named the world's richest and most elegant woman, she possessed one of the largest jewellery collections in the world.

+Death

+Fuad I died on 28 April 1936 at the Koubbeh Palace in Cairo, reportedly of heart failure, at the age of 68.
+He was buried at the Khedival mausoleum in the Al-Rifa'i Mosque in Cairo.
+He was succeeded by his son, Farouk I, who was 16 years old and studying in England at the time of his father's death.